surajshivkumar/Used-car-price/README.md

 ## Installation

-To set up this project and install its dependencies, follow these steps:
+in order to set up this project and install its dependencies, follow these steps:

 1. **Clone the Repository:**